-We have audited the financial statements of Municipal Fire and Police Retirement System of Iowa (MFPRSI), which comprise the statements of fiduciary net position as of and for the years then ended June 30, 2023 and 2022, and the related statements of changes in fiduciary net position for the years ended, and the notes to the financial statements, which collectively comprise the MFPRSI's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Municipal Fire and Police Retirement System of Iowa (MFPRSI), which comprise the statements of fiduciary net position as of June 30, 2024 and 2023, and the related statements of changes in fiduciary net position for the years then ended, and the notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective statements of fiduciary net position of MFPRSI, as of June 30, 2023 and 2022, and the respective changes in fiduciary financial position, thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective fiduciary net position of MFPRSI, as of June 30, 2024 and 2023, and the respective changes in fiduciary position thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.